 I’m going to edit that and change it to ‘News’.
 We’ll also change the Slug.

 Stay updated with the latest news and announcements from Dirk Volcano.
-Discover upcoming book releases, exclusive previews, writing updates, and behind-the-scenes insights into the self-publishing journey.
+Discover upcoming book releases, exclusive previews, writing updates, and behind-the-scenes insights Dirk’s self-publishing journey.
 Never miss a story!

-There’s more information on why that’s a good idea on the ‘SEO for Authors’ online course linked below.
+There’s more information on why that’s a good idea on the Author Website Masterclass.

 I’ll click update before moving on to tags.